shivojha/mit-dss-ai-ml-program/README.md

 Python Experience:
 The percentage of success depends on how well you manage your learning in the program; success rate will be 100%.

-Python is foundational to success in Machine Learning, not just for syntax but for its role in data manipulation, model building, and analysis.Why Python is Crucial in ML:
+Python is foundational to success in Machine Learning, not just for syntax but for its role in data manipulation, model building, and analysis.

+Why Python is Crucial in ML:

 1. Data Preparation & Manipulation – Cleaning and transforming data using Pandas & NumPy.
 2. Exploratory Data Analysis (EDA) – Visualizing trends with Matplotlib & Seaborn.